gerryd/cookbook/content/recipe/desserts/apple-tart.md

 ## Directions

-- take the dugh out of the fridge and bring to room temperature
+- take the dough out of the fridge and bring to room temperature
 - take a 27 cm cake pan, grease with butter and dust lightly with flour until covered (remove excess)
 - spread out the dough, cover the cake pan and push down into the corners
 - remove excess dough with a rolling pin or similar
-- stap the dough a few times with a fork
+- stab the dough a few times with a fork

 # Filling (custard - banketbakkersroom)